php-tuf/php-tuf/README.md

 The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

-Minimum required PHP version: 7.2
+- Minimum required PHP version: 7.2
+- Requires ext-sodium

 ## Running the tests
 1. Ensure you have all required dependencies by running `composer install`.